solarslurpi/GrowBuddies/docs/tasmota.md

 Here I chose the name SnifferBuddy-SCD40 to note this is a SnifferBuddy using the SCD40 sensor.
 Click on Save.
 Wait for the Main Menu to come back.
 #### Configure GPIO pins
-Go back into Configure, choose Configure Module.
+Go back into Configure, and choose Configure Module.
 From here set up the GPIO pins as shown in the image below.

 :::{figure} images/tasmota_config_gpio_pins.jpg
 :align: center